Eben-Success/Eben-Success/README.md

 * 🌍  I'm based in Accra, Ghana

-* 🤝  I'm open to collaborating on Machine Learning or Deep Learning Projects and working on how data-driven insights play a central role in all decisions and efforts in building a new product or feature.
+* 🤝  I'm open to collaborating on Machine Learning or software engineering Projects.
 * 💬 Ask me about **Software Engineering & Machine learnng**

 * ✉️  You can contact me at [ebenezeracquah237@gmail.com](mailto:ebenezeracquah237@gmail.com)